shuozhixu/CMS-EAM_2025/README.md

 All CSRO structures will be built at an annealing temperature of 300 K.

-In [another project](https://github.com/shuozhixu/MSMSE_2025), the CSRO structures in CoCrNi, MoNbTa, and HfTiZr were built using the NPT method.
-Hence, we can use them directly.
+Using the file `lmp_mcnpt.in` in `CoCrNi/csro/` directory in this GitHub repository, we can generate the CSRO structure for CoCrNi.
+Similarly, we can generate CSRO structures for MoNbTa and HfTiZr.

 In what follows, we focus on the remaining 18 ternaries (all BCC).

 ### NbTiZr

 Here, we take NbTiZr as an example.
-First, modify the file `lmp_mcnpt.in` in the `MoNbTa/csro/` directory in [a previous GitHub repository](https://github.com/shuozhixu/MSMSE_2025).
+First, modify the file `lmp_mcnpt.in` in the `MoNbTa/csro/` directory.
 Take NbTiZr as an example:

 - Replace all `Mo`, `Nb`, and `Ta` with `Nb`, `Ti`, and `Zr`, respectively; the replacement should be case-sensitive, e.g., don’t replace `mo` in the word `thermo` with another element
 - Change line 28 to